Are you searching for inspiration on how to keep the kids busy? This selection of easy nature crafts for kids is a great place to start!

-My Journey sticks are one of our favourite nature crafts, and are brilliant for avoiding boredom on a nature walk.
+My Journey sticks are one of those nature activities for kids that you can do in any season, and they’re brilliant for avoiding boredom on a nature walk.
 They’re also great for encouraging discussion about nature and how to take care of it.

 These Fairy houses from Red Ted Art are just lovely, and kids can have fun decorating and furnishing them once they’re made.

 My Homemade bird feeders are lots of fun to make and will give your local wild birds a treat.

 These Spring Blossom Sun Catchers from The Gingerbread House are ideal for helping kids learn about the changing seasons.
 They’re also another great way to bring nature into your home.